-There are two types of pension plans: Immediate Annuity and Deferred Annuity.
-Under Immediate Annuity, you pay a lump sum amount and the policy immediately begins the pay-out from the next month.
-Under Deferred Annuity pension policy, the amount is accumulated over a number of years till the policy holder retires.
+Immediate Annuity plan, you pay a lump sum amount and the policy immediately begins providing pay-outs from next month.
+Under Deferred Annuity plan, the amount is accumulated over a number of years till the policyholder retires.
 The pay-outs begin thereafter.
-As the policy holder, you can choose the frequency of pay-outs: monthly, half yearly or annually.
+Weigh in your requirements and choose the best pension option for yourself.

-Which other schemes can you try simultaneously?
+Which are the other schemes where you can invest simultaneously?